Noncommutative deformations and flops: Introduction

 \subsection{Known autoequivalence results}

 When $X$ is smooth and the flopping contraction is of Type $A$, the functor $\flopflop$ has previously been described intrinsically as some form of spherical twist, which we now briefly review.

 Spherical twists about spherical objects, in the sense of \cite{ST}, are the simplest type of non-trivial derived autoequivalence.
-If $C$ is a $(-1,-1)$-curve in a smooth 3-fold, the sheaf $E:=\cO_{\mathbb{P}^1}(-1)\in\coh X$ is a spherical object, and it was very well-known to experts that the resulting twist autoequivalence coincides with $\flopflop$.
+If $C$ is a $(-1,-1)$-curve in a smooth 3-fold, the sheaf $E:=\cO_{\mathbb{P}^1}(-1)\in\coh X$ is a spherical object, and it was very well known to experts that the resulting twist autoequivalence was an inverse of $\flopflop$.

 For all other types of floppable curves, the structure sheaf $E$ is not spherical, so the twist of \cite{ST} is not an autoequivalence.
 Toda proposed in \cite{Toda} a conceptual way to overcome this.
 The commutative deformation functor $\cDef_{E}$ defined above gives us a universal sheaf $\cF\in \coh X$.
 Using this sheaf, Toda constructed a Fourier--Mukai functor